Black banded leporinus - Leporinus fasciatus

 Origin

-The Black banded leoprinus is found in many rivers throughout Central and South America, especially the Amazon River, the Orinoco River and the Rio de la Plata.
-Colour variations will occur dependant on its local habitat.
+The Black-Banded Leporinus is native to various rivers in Central and South America, including the Amazon River, the Orinoco River, and the Rio de la Plata.
+Its coloration may vary depending on the specific habitat.

 Lifespan

-If proper care is given, Leporinus fasciatus can live for more than 5 years.
+With proper care, the Black-Banded Leporinus (Leporinus fasciatus) can live for over 5 years.

 Description